Blake-Johnson/cs373-wcdb/assets/report/report.md

 differences.
 We used inheritance to define a base set of functionality, and then we over-rode it and extended it where necessary.

-** some info about how we stephen was working on the website in parallel **

 We also implemented [a means to import data from XML into the database][to_db].
 This was an opportunity to make use of the dynamic nature of Python -- since the algorithm essentially walked through a set of elements, it